ALSO SPONSORED BY:

-This is because the President’s action rolls back a proposed set of executive action regulations that were never implemented because they were suspended during litigation in several federal courts and could be re-instated by the stroke of a new president’s pen.
+This is because the President’s action rolls back a proposed set of executive action regulations that were never implemented because they were suspended in 2015 by several federal courts and could be re-instated by the stroke of a new president’s pen.

 Technically, the action also does not affect the legal status of pending court cases — such as John Duarte’s — which were based on legal precedents that did not rely on the now-suspended Rule.

 Many of the current articles about the Trump action are incorrect because of confusion between the Clean Water Act which is legislation and the Clean Water Rule.

 The Clean Water Act regulates “navigable waters” but has been gradually expanded since its 1972 passageÂ by agency regulatory actions to include federal jurisdiction upstream to non-navigable waters and to normally dry areas and direct regulation of farming practices.

 The controversial — and now-suspended Clean Water Rule — expanded the definition and boundaries of what had previously been considered under the expanded regulation of the Waters of the United States.
 This study from the Congressional Research Service offers a thorough look at the Rule and its implications.

 In fact, much of the Clean Water Rule as well as the case against Duarte were based on the Supreme Courtâ€™s â€śNexusâ€ť concept that puts groundwater, ditches on farms and homeowner property, urban rainwater drains, and land which is dry except during rain under federal jurisdiction.
 Justice Kennedy, the Nexus author, hasÂ expressed second thoughts about his creation.